qwerty6016/asteroids-harvesters/README.md

 Game is rendered by HTML5 Canvas methods only, without any additional images

-  - Player number is shown on the left laser cannon
+  - Two players per room, player number is shown on the left laser cannon
   - Collect asteroids of the same color as the ship's cargo platform color
   - Avoid or destroy asteroids of the colors not fitting to the ship's cargo platform color
   - Movement: mouse